 DO ADDITIONAL CONSIDERATIONS APPLY?

-If the grant request includes a salary, it is the College’s policy to include fringe benefits using the rate in effect at the time the proposal is submitted.
-Contact the grant officer to confirm the College’s current fringe benefit rate and how it should be applied.
+If the grant request includes a salary, it is the University’s policy to include fringe benefits using the rate in effect at the time the proposal is submitted.
+Contact the grant officer to confirm the University’s current fringe benefit rate and how it should be applied.

-Indirect or overhead costs are awarded to compensate the College for indirect, but real, operating expenditures, including heat, electricity, and other facilities and administrative costs.
-It is the College’s policy to recover the full amount of indirect costs allowable.
-The College periodically negotiates a federal indirect cost reimbursement rate with the U.S. Department of Health and Human Services.
+Indirect or overhead costs are awarded to compensate the University for indirect, but real, operating expenditures, including heat, electricity, and other facilities and administrative costs.
+It is the University’s policy to recover the full amount of indirect costs allowable.
+The University periodically negotiates a federal indirect cost reimbursement rate with the U.S. Department of Health and Human Services.
 Contact the grant officer to verify the current rate and how it should be applied.

 For other salary considerations that may apply to a grant-supported project, contact the Office of Academic Affairs for guidance.